 Barbet dogs originally come from France.
 These unusual pups are known for their dense, curly black coat and distinctive “beard.”This ancient breed has been around since the sixteen-hundreds when they were used for flushing out and retrieving game birds for hunters.

-Athletic and intelligent, Barbets are loyal and devoted to their human families. they can make great companionship dogs for the right family, but can be tougher to train due to their strong will.
+Athletic and intelligent, Barbets are loyal and devoted to their human families. they can make great companion dogs for the right family but can be tougher to train due to their strong will.
 They need a firm owner that has experience in training stubborn dog breeds.